 As indicated above, there are a range of actions underway in the current GEAP 2020 - 2024 and based on the data presented in this report, a number of these will be strengthened further to support closing the Gender Pay Gap as well as the inclusion of new actions which have been identified.
 A multipronged approach is required to close the gap including actions directly impacting on pay and further actions that support achieving greater gender balance at senior levels.
-It is important to note however that the public sector pay scheme tightly regulates pay in our institution and whilst this helps to minimises variation in pay, it can also impact the range of actions that the University is able to take which in turn can impact the rate at which the gender pay gap is reduced.
 These actions will be implemented over a multi-annual period and are prioritised below for the purposes of this report.
+In addition, UCD is applying for silver level Athena SWAN accreditation in 2024 and will require a new gender equality action plan to be developed - this action plan will incorporate actions to address the gender pay gap.
 As part of the process of embedding into the GEAP, clear timeliness and areas of responsibility will be assigned in terms of implementation.
 Progress in relation to their implementation and the impact on the gender pay gap will be monitored closely.